astiob/mplayer2/DOCS/man/en/options.rst

     useful on slow terminals or broken ones which do not properly handle carriage return (i.e. \\r).

+--quvi-format=<format>
+    When mplayer2 is given a video streaming site URL to play, and libquvi is used to translate that into the address of the actual video file, this option affects which video format is chosen in case there are several alternatives for the original URL.
+The value is passed directly to libquvi.
+Available values depend on the site and video.
+According to libquvi documentation, the only values that are guaranteed to be available are "default" (usually lowest quality) and "best".
+Defaults to "best".

 --radio=<option1:option2:...>
     These options set various parameters of the radio capture module.
 For listening to radio with MPlayer use ``radio://<frequency>`` (if channels